WhiteeRabbit/Windows_Hooked_License_Activation/README.md

 I'm 13 by the way.
-if does not work download "vcredist x64" and "vcredist x86" https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170 ‼️‼️‼️💥💥THIS PROGRAM IS CREATED TO EXPERIENCE THE POSSIBILITIES IN THE ACTIVATED WINDOWS.THIS IS FOR REFERENSE.I AM NOT ANSWER FOR YOUR ACTION💥💥‼️‼️‼️
+if does not work download "vcredist x64" and "vcredist x86" https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170 ‼️‼️‼️💥💥THIS PROGRAM IS CREATED TO EXPERIENCE THE POSSIBILITIES IN THE ACTIVATED WINDOWS.THIS IS FOR REFERENSE.I AM NOT RESPONSIBLE FOR YOUR ACTION💥💥‼️‼️‼️